radiospiel/rusty/README.md

       after "rss channel item"    do puts "Now I have seen all of the item's children" end end

-There is an additional way to define a callback, which makes some sense if you need both an "on" and an "after" callback for the same nodes, and probably want to share some information between these:
+There is an additional way to define a callback, which makes some sense if you need both an "on" and an "after" callback for the same node(s), and probably want to share some information between these:

     module SimpleRSS
       extend Rusty::RuleSet